xwu35/ISAAC_UTK/Metagenome_analysis_ISAAC.md

 # you can always use 'pwd' to check the path

 # download the repository.
-The binning step takes a bit long, so later we will use the binning files from the repository.
+The binning step takes a bit long, so later we will use the binning results from the repository.
 git clone https://github.com/xwu35/ISAAC_UTK.git
 ```
 ### 3.1 download sequencing data